kevingzhang/TrustedComputing_POC/md/DigitalCapsule.md

 If the executor doing well, it will gain reputation.
 This reputation value will be accuminated to gain higher chance to be selected by VRF in the future.

+# alternative solution and improvement

+Digital capsule warpper to call smart contract will take pretty long time. if the wrapper code can directly contract the owner's RPI (P2P with encrypted messaging), it can ask the owner's RPI to check the executor's reputation, so that it can be done in one block time.